VCityTeam/PEPR-VDBI/data-visualization/docs/plot-test-1.md

 const reducedKeywords = d3.sort(countKeywords(projects_product), (d) => d.keyword);
 display(reducedKeywords);
 ```

+Plot the occurrences to a simple bar chart with the following features:
+- horizontal bars
+- coloring by count number
+- longer keyword (y) axis labels are truncated
+- hover over bar to see full keyword

 ```js echo
 // Since Xbar is horizontal instead of vertical, the x and y axes are inversed